-BOX 1: Guiding principles of the ESHRE Research Grant (2021)
+BOX 1: Guiding principles of the ESHRE Research Grant

-- ESHRE will award 2 Research Grants in 2021: a Research Grant of up to 75.000 euro and a Research Grant of up to 200.000 euro.
-The Research Grants will be awarded to projects that will run for up to 3 years. - Projects for funding will be selected based on scientific excellence, originality and feasibility. - Projects in the field of reproductive medicine are eligible for funding. - Applications for the 75.000 euro Research Grant should focus on the theme "Impact of COVID-19 on patients and/or ART services" - Applications for the 200.000 euro Research Grant should focus on the theme "Impact of SARS-CoV-2 on reproductive tissues, reproductive cells and/or (ART) pregnancy" - The Coordinator of the project should be an ESHRE member. - Collaboration between research groups is encouraged, but not obligatory.
+- ESHRE will award research grants with a predefined maximum grant.
+The Research Grants will be awarded to projects that will run for up to 3 years. - Projects for funding will be selected based on scientific excellence, originality and feasibility. - Projects in the field of reproductive medicine are eligible for funding. - Applications for the Research Grant should focus on the theme of the grant - The Coordinator of the project should be an ESHRE member. - Collaboration between research groups is encouraged, but not obligatory.
 For each proposal, a maximum of 7 investigators (6 Associated Investigators and 1 Coordinator) can be listed.
-Both single-centre and multicentre studies are eligible. - Grants are awarded to the Beneficiary that engages and hosts the Coordinator of the project.
-In case of a multicentre study, the Beneficiary will distribute the funding to the associated Investigators. - The Beneficiary guarantees the Coordinator's independence and provides the research environment to carry out the project and manage its funding.
+Both Single-centre and Multi-centre studies are eligible. - Grants are awarded to the Beneficiary that engages and hosts the Coordinator of the project.
+In case of a Multi-centre study, the Beneficiary will distribute the funding to the Participating Institutions. - The Beneficiary guarantees the Coordinator's independence and provides the research environment to carry out the project and manage its funding.